Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 Comparison to tirzepatide (Mounjaro/Zepbound):

-• Maintenance phase: weeks 80+ with stable weight if treatment continues
+• Maintenance phase: stable weight if treatment continues without dose reduction

-What we do know from other GLP-1 medications: Weight regain after stopping is near-universal.
-Semaglutide's STEP 1 trial showed participants regained two-thirds of lost weight within one year of stopping treatment.
-Retatrutide will likely follow the same pattern—this is a chronic medication, not a temporary intervention.
+Weight regain after stopping is near-universal with all GLP-1 medications.
+Semaglutide's STEP 1 trial showed participants regained two-thirds of lost weight within one year of stopping.
+Retatrutide will likely follow the same pattern — this is a chronic medication, not a temporary intervention.

 Dysesthesia: The Long-Term Question Mark